-In accordance with WIOA requirements (Section 106) and Mississippi's Local Workforce Development Area Designation Policy (see Appendix C), the Governor of Mississippi received and approved requests for initial designation from the four local workforce development boards: Delta, Mississippi Partnership, Southcentral Mississippi Works, and Twin Districts.
-Prior to submitting the initial designation requests, the boards posted the requests on their websites for a public comment period.
-These areas met the three criteria for initial designation: (1) they were designated as local areas for the purposes of the Workforce Investment Act of 1998 prior to the two-year period preceding the date of enactment of WIOA; (2) they have performed successfully; and (3) they have sustained fiscal integrity.
-Subsequent designation of local workforce development areas and the definition of regions will take place according to Mississippi's Local Workforce Development Area Designation Policy in compliance with all relevant sections of WIOA.
+In accordance with WIOA requirements (Section 106) and Mississippi's Local Workforce Development Area Designation Policy (see Appendix C), the Governor of Mississippi received and approved requests for initial and subsequent designation from the four local workforce development boards: Delta, Mississippi Partnership, Southcentral Mississippi Works, and Twin Districts.
+These areas met the three criteria for initial and subsequent designation: (1) they were designated as local areas for the purposes of the Workforce Investment Act of 1998 prior to the two-year period preceding the date of enactment of WIOA; (2) they have performed successfully; and (3) they have sustained fiscal integrity.
+Subsequent designation of local workforce development areas and the definition of regions took place in 2018 according to Mississippi's Local Workforce Development Area Designation Policy in compliance with all relevant sections of WIOA.